-Although detectives on the case immediately suspected Father Robinson of this ritualistic murder, he presided over Sister Margaret's funeral Mass four days after her homicide.
-The principal piece of crime scene evidence involved a blood stain on the altar cloth consistent with the form of a sword-shaped letter opener in Father Robinson's apartment.
+Although detectives on the case immediately suspected Father Robinson of this ritualistic murder, the priest presided over Sister Margaret's funeral Mass four days after her homicide.
+The principal piece of crime scene evidence detectives believed pointed to his guilt involved a blood stain on the altar cloth consistent with the form of a sword-shaped letter opener in Father Robinson's apartment.
 The stain bore the vague print of the letter opener's dime-sized medallion bearing the image of the U.S. capitol.
 However, because the chief detective on the case was a Catholic, and didn't want to scandalize the church, Father Robinson was not arrested.
 The investigation floundered, and without a suspect, died on the vine.

 In December 2003, a Lucas County cold-case investigative team re-opened the 1980 murder.
 Father Robinson, over the past 23 years, had served in three Toledo Diocese parishes.
 The 65-year-old priest, in 2003, was administering to the sick and dying in several area Catholic homes and hospitals.
-The case came back to life after a woman wrote a letter to the police claiming that Father Robinson had sexually abused her as a child, molestation that involved Satanic ritualistic behavior that involved human sacrifice.
+The case came back to life after a woman wrote a letter to the police claiming that Father Robinson had sexually abused her as a child, a molestation that involved Satanic ritualistic behavior that involved human sacrifice.
 (I don't know if this complainant passed a polygraph test, or made the accusation after some psychologist coaxed the memory out of her.
-After the Satanic hysteria in the McMartin preschool debacle, and the horrible injustice in the Memphis three case, I'm suspicious of this kind of allegation.
-Human sacrifice?
-What did that refer to?)
+After the Satanic hysteria in the McMartin preschool debacle, and the horrible injustice in the Memphis three case, this kind of allegation was suspicious.
+Human sacrifice?)

 A prosecution forensic scientist testified that the letter opener "could not be ruled out" as the murder weapon.
 (The prosecutor, in his closing remarks, told the jury that the letter opener fit one of the victim's stab wounds "like a key in a lock."
 Instruments used in stabbings cannot be scientifically linked to their wounds this way.
-In my view, that statement alone should have been adequate grounds for a reversal on appeal.)
+That statement alone should have been adequate grounds for a reversal on appeal.)
 The forensic scientist also testified that the altar cloth bloodstains were "consistent with" the general shape of the letter opener.
-On cross-examination, this witness conceded that a pair of missing scissors could have left the blood stain on the altar cloth.
+On cross-examination this witness conceded that a pair of missing scissors could have left the blood stain on the altar cloth.

-On May 11, 2006, the jury, after 9 days of testimony, and 6 hours of deliberation, found Father Robinson guilty.
+On May 11, 2006, the jury, after 9 days of testimony and 6 hours of deliberation found Father Robinson guilty.
 The 70-year-old priest became the second priest in U.S. history to be convicted of criminal homicide.
 (The first was a priest named Hans Schmidt.)
 The judge sentenced Robinson to 15 years to life.
-Incarcerated at the Hocking Correctional Facility in southern Ohio, the priest will be first eligible for parole in 2016.
+Incarcerated at the Hocking Correctional Facility in southern Ohio, the priest was first eligible for parole in 2016.

 Two months after the murder trial, Ohio's 6th District Court of Appeals upheld the conviction.
 In December 2008, the Ohio Supreme Court declined to hear the case.
 About a year later, the U.S. Supreme Court refused to entertain the appeal as well.